 Garbanzo beans are high in fiber and protein, and a great addition to leafy green salads.
 Blend them into a creamy hummus and use raw vegetables for dipping.
 In soups, leave them whole or blend them to make a creamy base.

 "This is better than straight flax seeds because it's ground up and easier for the body to digest," said Magers.
 "Adding a tablespoon to a smoothie thickens it up and also adds fiber, protein and omega 3s.
 Flax meal is also a great egg replacement in baked goods: just add some water and whisk together to create a gel-like consistency."

 6. Fresh vegetable juice, especially green juice

-"It's great to give your digestive system a break sometimes and a green juice lets you pack in the nutrients of leafy greens but requires less work to digest," says Magers.
-To get started, choose a darker vegetables like kale, which is more nutrient-packed than lighter colored lettuces like romaine.
-But also consider dandelion greens—they're something you probably wouldn't eat alone but they're great in a smoothies.
+"It's great to give your digestive system a break sometimes and a green juice lets you pack in the nutrients of leafy greens but requires less work to digest," said Magers.
+To get started, choose a darker vegetable like kale, which is more nutrient-packed than lighter-colored lettuces like romaine.
+But also consider dandelion greens — they're something that some people probably wouldn't eat alone but they're great in smoothies.
 Since leafy greens don't produce that much juice on their own, Magers likes to add cucumbers, parsley, carrots and a little celery.

 7. Portobello mushrooms